 Golestan Palace, Tehran relic of a

-historic palace, residence of the kings of the Qajar dynasty and the most
+historic palace, the residence of the kings of the Qajar dynasty and the most

 beautiful and oldest buildings in the capital of the bicentenary of the counts.